Places of interestBookmark this page | E-mail this page to a friend

 One feature of the building not generally known was that underneath it had a low brick-vaulted cellar used to circulate hot air from the heating system.
 This has more recently had to be filled in with concrete to help preserve the fabric of the building.
 Another less well known feature of the synagogue equipment was a privy - an item not always mentioned in surveys of buildings at the time.
 No doubt the 18th century Christian practice of using chamber pots in the pews during services was not an acceptable solution!

 The synagogue had to under go series of extensive repairs and improvements in the 1850s and 60s which proved a drain on community finances.
 It appears that some of the original brick work and joinery had been very defective - the repairs even including completely re-slating the roof, when a good slate roof should last a century before replacement.
 During this time a new floor was added with the under floor heating as well as the gas-lighting; significant advances in the amenities of the building.
+In 2015 the building is to receive some extensive refurbishment.

 The exterior of the building is in a simple and elegant Classical style, similar to dissenting chapels of the period.
 The front has a simple classical pediment supported by four columns, two either side of the central main door (which is itself flanked by two columns and a simple pediment forming its frame) and a single upper story window.
 The whole is stuccoed and painted.
 While the synagogue is brick built this is not seen as all the walls are surfaced and rendered.